PizzaLvr49/DungeonSystem/README.md

 ## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.
+If you wish to make a contribution to this project, you can fork the repository and make a pull request.

 ## License